go-vela/vela-kaniko/DOCS.md

 +     custom_platform: linux/arm64/v8
 ```

+> **NOTE:** This option will only work if your Vela worker is configured appropriately.

 ## Secrets

 > **NOTE:** Users should refrain from configuring sensitive information in your pipeline in plain text.